ming-hai/ice-builder-visualstudio/README.md

 # Ice Builder for Visual Studio

-The Ice Builder for Visual Studio is a Visual Studio extension that allows you to configure the [Ice Builder for MSBuild](https://github.com/zeroc-ice/ice-builder-msbuild) for your C++ and C# projects, all within the Visual Studio IDE.
+The Ice Builder for Visual Studio is a Visual Studio extension that configures the [Ice Builder for MSBuild](https://github.com/zeroc-ice/ice-builder-msbuild) for your C++ and C# projects, all within the Visual Studio IDE.
 It serves as a front-end for the Ice Builder for MSBuild: all the build-time processing is performed by the Ice Builder for MSBuild.

-The Ice Builder for MSBuild provides support for compiling Slice source files (`.ice` files) within C++ and C# projects created by Visual Studio.
-It compiles these Slice files using the Slice to C++ compiler (`slice2cpp`) or the Slice to C# compiler (`slice2cs`) provided by your Ice installation.

-The Ice Builder for Visual Studio is compatible with Visual Studio 2012, 2013, 2015 and 2017.
-It creates projects for the following types of Ice installation:
+The Ice Builder for Visual Studio is compatible with Visual Studio 2012, 2013, 2015 and 2017, and works best with the following Ice installations:
  * Ice NuGet package for Ice 3.7 or greater
  * Ice Web installation or MSI installation for Ice 3.6